Usage

 For more details on ansi colours, see ansi.py.

-Usage without import🔗
+Usage without Import🔗

 We all know the annoyance of running code only to discover a missing import, this can be particularly frustrating when the function you're using isn't used except during development.